MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 3. Run/click on `run-console.bat` to start the Cygwin bash console
 4. Clone the PX4 Firmware repository from within the opened bash console: `git clone --recursive -j8 https://github.com/PX4/Firmware.git`
 5. go to the newly-cloned Firmware repository and checkout this "known good" branch: `git checkout v1.11.3`
-6. run `make px4_sitl_default none_iri`.
+6. run `make px4_sitl_default none_iris`.
 You will encounter serveral red text messages: in response to each, type 'u' and press enter.

 ### MavSDK